engraving-challenges/main/2-editing-workflow.md

 #### Adjust Line Breaking and Staff Size

-Adjust staff size and make sure that your score has the same line breaks as the original engraving.
+Make sure that your score has the same line breaks as the original engraving.
+Adjust staff according to your preferences (of course it would be good if it was similar to the original engraving).

 #### On/off Operations